 • make use of whitespace next to a given stitch pattern for its corresponding chart so there are fewer pages to print (this also makes it much easier to compare charts to written stitch patterns for those who are just learning how to use them)

 • use light gray fills on “no-stitch” areas of charts (instead of the industry standard—and ink-wasting—black fill)

-All patterns are 100% restriction-free, permission-free, license-free, etc. Sell your FOs, donate them to charity (I don’t care which one, though I am partial to UC Davis Honeybee Research, if you are looking for a charity to which to donate funds—and thank you for thinking of others!), use them as litterbox mats, whatever.
+In regard to finished objects (i.e. “FOs”), do what you like with them, and I do not ask for credit for the design.
+Sell your FOs, donate them to charity (I don’t care which one, though I am partial to UC Davis Honeybee Research, if you are looking for a charity to which to donate funds), use them as litterbox mats, whatever.
 Most of all: please enjoy working from my patterns, and if you have any questions or comments about them, please don’t hesitate to contact me at: patterns (at) bethanyhendrickson (dot) com